 These are only a few of the important ways we could help.
 Contact us at (253) 588-6696 as soon as possible following an accident for the legal support and care you deserve.

-At Briggs & Briggs, our compassion for our clients comes first.
+At The Law Offices of Briggs & Briggs, our compassion for our clients comes first.
 We understand that nothing can ever replace your loved one.
 However, as you go through this trying time, we are eager to do whatever we can to help alleviate the financial burden of your loss.
 As soon as you are ready, you should consider your legal options.

-If you have lost a loved one in an accident, the Lakewood, Washington wrongful death lawyers of Briggs & Briggs are here to help.
+If you have lost a loved one in an accident, the Lakewood, Washington wrongful death lawyers of The Law Offices of Briggs & Briggs are here to help.
 From our first, free consultation to the conclusion of your case, whether in or out of court, we will take every step along the way with care for your family and fierce dedication to help you win the compensation you need and deserve.
 Over the course of more than sixty years, our firm has built the experience and know-how to fight effectively for our clients in any type of wrongful death case.
 Don’t hesitate.
 For more information on how we can help increase your chances of winning compensation, call us now at (253) 588-6696.